China police detain 2 staff of BP venture, others in fuel trade probe -sources

 LCO is an oil product of similar qualities to diesel but is exempted by the Chinese government from the $29 per barrel consumption tax that applies to diesel which makes LCO trades lucrative, industry sources said.

-In 2017, prosecutors in Guangdong charged an employee of Swiss commodity trader Gunvor Group for allegedly smuggling LCO and evading taxes on sales, Reuters reported. reut.rs/2Q7S5oC
+In 2017, prosecutors in Guangdong charged an employee of Swiss commodity trader Gunvor Group for allegedly smuggling LCO and evading taxes on sales, Reuters reported. https://reut.rs/2Q7S5oC

-Reporting by Chen Aizhu; Additional reporting by Beijing newsroom; Editing by Florence Tan and Muralikumar Anantharaman

 Our Standards: The Thomson Reuters Trust Principles.